-- Coordinator Supervision requirement for use. - The Sander has two drums, one can be fitted with 80grit paper and the second with 120-grit paper. - The Key switch must be turned on to start the running of the conveyor belt and rotation of drums - Timber to be sanded is fed automatically through the machine on the conveyor belt drive. - Hands should never be placed closer than 200mm to the conveyor feed table opening to avoid being caught and trapped by the conveyor belt, or between the conveyor belt and the workpiece. - A crank handle is used to set the sanding thickness to the required height.
-It should only be turned approximately one eight of a turn between passes of the workpiece under the drums. - When the height (thickness) is unknown, the work piece can be set on the table, under the sanding drums.
-NOTE .The machine must be turned "OFF". - The conveyor table is raised until the sanding drums just make contact with the workpiece without over tightening. - The work piece is then removed and placed at the centre of the conveyor belt on the infeed side. - The unlocked isolating switch and a green "ON" button is pressed to start the Drum Sander. - The material should never be force-fed. - When long lengths are sanded, an out-feed table, roller stand or another person is required to 'tail out' as the ends of the material clear the Drum Sander. - The Drum Sander is capable of detail sanding broad boards up to 26 inches wide. - The maximum thickness that can be sanded is 300mm (12 inches) - The minimum length that can be sanded is 150mm (6 inches) - The minimum thickness that can be sanded is 6mm or (1/4 ") - The depth of the sanding should not exceed 0.30mm (0.0118") - There are two dust collection ports and blast gates which should be opened when sanding. - When sanding matched pieces, sand each one in sequence at the same thickness and finish sanding with all pieces sanded to the same thickness: note the thickness on the height gauge. - Note: if the sander appears to be operating incorrectly or is making an unusual noise, seek advice from a Shed Coordinator. - UNDER NO circumstances are users to open the safety cover, change the sanding belts or adjust the conveyor belt and tracking; these tasks must only be undertaken by a Coordinator who has the required level of expertise.
+- The conveyor table is raised until the sanding drums just make contact with the workpiece without over tightening. - The work piece is then removed and placed at the centre of the conveyor belt on the in-feed side. - The unlocked isolating switch and a green "ON" button is pressed to start the Drum Sander. - The material should never be force-fed. - When long lengths are sanded, an out-feed table, roller stand or another person is required to 'tail out' as the ends of the material clear the Drum Sander. - The Drum Sander is capable of detail sanding broad boards up to 26 inches wide. - The maximum thickness that can be sanded is 300mm (12 inches) - The minimum length that can be sanded is 150mm (6 inches) - The minimum thickness that can be sanded is 6mm or (1/4 ") - The depth of the sanding should not exceed 0.30mm (0.0118")

+There are two dust collection ports and blast gates which will be automatically opened when sanding.

+When sanding matched pieces, sand each one in sequence at the same thickness and finish sanding with all pieces sanded to the same thickness: note the thickness on the height gauge.